lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

 ### ViewModel Tier
-> _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

 The ViewModel tier provides the application’s interface for client interaction and business logic, bridging the model (data) with the controller (API endpoints):

 	1. Controllers:
-	•	NeedController and UserController handle HTTP requests related to Need and User entities, respectively.
+	•	NeedController handles HTTP requests related to Need entities.
-	•	They use REST endpoints (GET, POST, PUT, DELETE) for CRUD operations and return appropriate ResponseEntity objects, managing HTTP status codes based on the success or failure of each operation.
+	•	It uses REST endpoints (GET, POST, PUT, DELETE) for CRUD operations and return appropriate ResponseEntity objects, managing HTTP status codes based on the success or failure of each operation.
-	2. Services:
-	•	NeedService and UserService encapsulate the core business logic, implementing the INeedService and IUserService interfaces.
-	•	They interact with data access objects (DAOs) to perform operations like retrieving, creating, updating, and deleting Need and User records.
-	•	The services handle additional logic, such as duplicate checks or error handling, ensuring data consistency before responding to controllers.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View